-A provision for 'The Investigation on Used Amounts of Pesticide in Golf Courses and the Method to Inspect Pesticide Residue' was legislated, according to which all golf courses in Korea should inspect and analyse the used amount of pesticides and pesticide residue twice a year - once in the first half and once in the second half of the year.
-The information provided has helped prevent environmental pollution by golf courses of the surrounding land, groundwater, and streams (Ministry of Environment [MOE] & National Institute of Environmental Research, 2015).
+The provision for 'The Investigation on Used Amounts of Pesticide in Golf Courses and the Method to Inspect Pesticide Residue' was legislated.
+According to this provision, all golf courses in Korea should inspect and analyse the used amount of pesticides and pesticide residue twice a year, once in the first half and once in the second half of the year.
+The information provided has helped to prevent environmental pollution by golf courses to the surrounding land, groundwater and streams (Ministry of Environment (MOE) & National Institute of Environmental Research, 2015).

 In 2008, the government improved regulations for locating and establishing golf courses by incorporating a process of regulatory improvement in the tourism/services sector, as well as the proposals for regulatory reform.
 In the process of regulatory improvement in the tourism/services sector, the government reinforced regulations on mountainous gradients in the environmental impact assessment by revising 'Regulations Related to the Main Prior Environment Impact Assessment's Review Items and Method' and 'Regulations Related to the Standard for Golf Courses and Environmental Preservation'.
-The total percentage of the secured forest site, as well as the total percentage of the golf course area in comparison with the forest area by province were abolished.
-The government also revised the 'Directive on Land Propriety Assessment' by gathering projects on regulatory reform, whereby the standards were mitigated and golf courses could be located within 300m-500m of the full water level of an agricultural reservoir.
+In so doing, the government abolished the total percentage of the securing forest site, as well as the total percentage of the golf course area in comparison with the forest area by province.
+The government also revised the 'Directive on Land Propriety Assessment' by gathering projects on regulatory reform.
+In so doing, the standards were mitigated and golf courses could be located within 300m-500m of the full water level of an agricultural reservoir.

-3.4.
-The Outcomes of Regulatory Reform (since 2010)
+3.4 The outcomes of regulatory reform (since 2010)

-Overall, regulatory reform of golf course regulations has been a success.
-The number of golf courses has increased, whereas the number of regulations concerning golf course sites has decreased.
-Environmental damage caused by golf courses has decreased considerably with the strengthening surveillance and supervision of environmental pollution.
+In general, regulatory reform of golf course regulations has been a success.
+The number of golf courses has increased, while the number of regulations concerning gold course sites has decreased.
+It can also be seen that environmental damage caused by golf courses has considerably reduced in accordance with the strengthening surveillance and supervision of environmental pollution.

-The number of domestic golf courses increased tenfold over the past 3 decades, from 24 in 1983 to 248 in 2012.
-After the reform of golf course regulations was completed in 2003-2004, golf course construction increased much faster than in the period prior to regulatory reform, as is evident from an annual average 6 percent increase.
-Since demand for golf courses has still not been fully met, this stronger annual increase may be the result of facilitating the autonomous entry of private companies and a high rate of return of up to 30 percent (Kim and Kim, 2011).
-It could be argued, therefore, that the government's reform of site regulations has provided the institutional foundations for greater balance between supply and demand in the golf market.
+The number of domestic golf courses has increased tenfold over the past three decades from 24 in 1983 to 248 in 2012.
+After the reform of golf course regulations was completed in 2003-04, golf course construction increased much faster than in the period prior to regulatory reform, as seen by the rate of 6 percent annual increase.
+Since demand for golf courses has still not been fully met, this may be the result of facilitating private companies' autonomous entry due to the high rate of return of up to 30 percent (Kim and Kim, 2011).
+It could be therefore argued that the government's reform of site regulations has set the institutional foundations for balance within the golf market.

-Figure 4.8.
-Changes in the Numbers of Golf Course Users (Unit: people, place)
+Figure 8.
+Changes in the Number of Golf Course Users (Unit: people, place)